 Since each high-current project has its own characteristics, it is difficult to lay down general design rules.
 Depending on the size and shape of the copper parts and insulation bars, the design limits for each project must be checked.
-Guideline values provide a rough guide for the design.
+Guideline values

 To manufacture a high current PCB circuit board, the copper parts are first manufactured.
 Depending on the size, shape, and number of parts, this is done by etching, milling or punching.
 The copper parts are placed in pre-milled frames and then pressed with prepregs and possibly other layers.